 Another greeting, common among those with European backgrounds, is “a gut yor,” which is Yiddish for “a good year.”

 Children often learn in school the greeting “Shana tova u’mesuka,” meaning “a good, sweet year” in Hebrew.

-This ceremony is a symbolic “casting away” of sins, which most people perform before Mincha on the first day of Rosh Hashanah.
+This ceremony is a symbolic “casting away” of sins, which most people perform after Mincha on the first day of Rosh Hashanah.
 If the first day is Shabbos, it is done on the second day.
 However, it can be performed any time until Hoshanah Raba, which is the seventh day of Sukkos.

 Tashlich is done at the edge of a body of water.
 It can be a small pond or the shore of the ocean, or anything in between.
 Water that contains fish is preferred, but not mandatory.
 Some people have the custom of throwing bread crumbs into the water to symbolize throwing away their sins, however there are many rabbis who oppose this custom on the grounds that it crosses the boundaries of some activities that are prohibited on Yom Tov.
 For example, one may not feed wild creatures on Yom Tov; a rabbinical decree which safeguards the Torah 15 prohibition of trapping on Yom Tov.

 Obviously, if one does Tashlich after Yom Tov, there is no problem with using bread.

 The Machzor contains the text of the words to recite.
 They speak of G-d’s forgiveness and state that, “He will be merciful to us, and He will conquer our iniquities, and He will cast them into the depths of the seas…”